apostrophecms/docs/docs/cookbook/html-conversion.md

 </template>
 </AposCodeBlock>

+Since we are modifying the project's existing `default-page/index.js` file, we don't need to modify either the `app.js` or `modules/@apostrophecms/page/index.js` files.

-To accommodate the 'Contact Us' page, we could also the widgets from the [form extension](https://apostrophecms.com/extensions/form-builder-3-x) in the `main` area.
-Since we are using the `default-page` which already exists in our project we don't need to modify either the `app.js` or `modules/@apostrophecms/page/index.js` files.
+To accommodate the content on the 'Contact Us' page, we could also add the widgets from the [form extension](https://apostrophecms.com/extensions/form-builder-3-x) in the `main` area.

 ### Modifying the logged-in page display
 If we were to take a look at our page right now while logged-in as an editor, we would see a couple of problems.
 First, the navigation section is styled to be added at the top of the page using a `postion: absolute` CSS rule.
 The problem with this is that this ends up putting our navigation *over* the ApostropheCMS admin-bar.
 Not only can we not see the navigation, but this also blocks access to the admin-bar menus.
 So, we need to add some code onto the page that will move our navigation below the admin-bar in the page flow.

 There are several areas in our project where we could add code to solve this problem.
 In this case, we will add a small script to our asset module again.
 While we could add it to `modules/@apostrophecms/asset/ui/src/index.js` along with the template code, this would result in the delivery of extra unnecessary JavaScript to all users.
 Instead, we will add the code into `modules/@apostrophecms/asset/ui/apos/apps`.
-This folder is commonly used in projects to add new custom Vue UI components.
+This folder is commonly used in projects to add new custom Vue UI components and is only served to logged in users.

 <AposCodeBlock>